Originally Posted by Erin Dabbs from Physician Focused on Apr 2, 2019

 Imagine you are a hiring hospital.
 I am a physician looking for a job and we have had great conversations back and forth.
 You’re ready to make me an offer.
 You fly me and my husband out, we are all sitting in a conference room talking, and you make me an offer.

-Option 2: I tell you it’s been great meeting and talking with you.
+I tell you it’s been great meeting and talking with you.
 I say it’s going to be a great match after getting to know you.
-I continue talking and say I would like to take the contract and have my financial advisor and attorney look over it with me so I understand everything because I plan on being at the hospital for a long time.
-I ask when the deadline is and assure you I will get back to you by the deadline.
+Then, I continue talking and say I would like to take the contract and have my financial advisor and attorney look over it with me so I understand everything because I plan on being at the hospital for a long time.
+Finally, I ask when the deadline is and assure you I will get back to you by the deadline.

 Which employee would you be more impressed with?
 We prefer Option 2 as it perceived by employers to be more professional.